gu-fan/riv.vim/README.rst

 Things todo in next versions.

 :Todos_:   The calculation of child todo items
-:Indent_:  fix indent of field list. the line + 2 should line up with it's begining .
 :Links_:   The standalone web link with ``/`` is detected as local file.
 :File_:    A template or snippet or shortcut for adding ``./`` and ``../`` and files.
            Maybe a sphinx doc ref as well.